Automorphisms of profinite mapping class groups: The -condition and the -condition on automorphisms

-The main theorem of Harbater and Schneps in \cite{HS} states that, for all $n\geq 5$, there is a natural isomorphism:

-where $\GT$ is the profinite Grothendieck-Teichm\"uller group introduced by Drinfel'd (cf.\ \cite{Drinfeld}) and the symmetric group $\Sigma_n$ identifies with $\Inn(\hG_{0,[n]})/\Inn(\hG_{0,n})$.
-The key case of this isomorphism is for $n=5$ (cf.\ Theorem~4 in \cite{HS}).
+where $\GT$ is the profinite Grothendieck-Teichm\"uller group introduced by Drinfeld (cf.\ \cite{Drinfeld}) and the symmetric group $\Sigma_n$ identifies with $\Inn(\hG_{0,[n]})/\Inn(\hG_{0,n})$.
+The key case of this isomorphism is for $n=5$ (cf.\ \cite[Theorem~4]{HS}).
 This also allows to give a more intrinsic definition of the Grothendieck-Teichm\"uller group letting (note that, for $n=5$, the $\flat$ and $\I$-conditions are equivalent):